babobski/Komodo-LESS-Compiler/README.md

 ### Autocompletion
 This addon will provide you with LESS var auto completion.
 The vars will be search automatically( on file open and after you pressed @ on save ).
-You can also trigger the search true the menu.
+You can also trigger the search trough the menu.
 When you type @ a auto completion box will be shown.
 ![Screenshot](Screenshot02.png)